redbitcz/subreg-api-php/README.md

 ## Access level

 You can use Package with two ways:
-- **low-level access**: just call raw command and get raw response – the Package only handle Request authentication, Connection or Server errors and check basic Envelope od Response data.
+- **raw access**: just call raw command and get raw response – the Package only handle Request authentication, Connection or Server errors and check basic Envelope od Response data.
 - **context access**: full service access which is allow traversing over data, checks Request and Response data by strict Schema, access to all properties via strict-typed Getters.